-Basis of Accounting - The financial statements of Forrest County General Hospital Pension Plan (the Plan) are prepared using the accrual basis of accounting.
+Basis of Accounting - The accompanying financial statements of the Pension Plan are prepared using the accrual basis of accounting.

-Investment Valuation and Income Recognition - The Plan's investments are reported at fair value (except for the fully benefit-responsive contract which is reported at contract value).
+Investment Valuation and Income Recognition - The Plan's investments are reported at fair value, except for the fully benefit-responsive contract which is reported at contract value.
 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
+The Human Resources Committee (the Committee), which is a sub-committee of the Board of Trustees (the Board) of Forrest County General Hospital (the Hospital), determines the Plan's valuation policies utilizing information provided by the investment advisers, custodians, and insurance company.
 See Note 4 for a discussion of fair value measurements.